top of page

 Immediate Past President

-Michael is a clinical psychologist and registered supervisor, and currently works as Senior Advisor for Mental Wellbeing Initiatives at RMIT University.
-He has been the facilitator of the Melbourne Early Career ACT Therapist peer consultation group since 2015.
-He is one of the organisers of the Melbourne ACT in the Pub event series, and the 2021 ANZ ACBS Conference.
+Michael is a clinical psychologist and registered supervisor, working primarily at RMIT University as a student counsellor.
+He has been the facilitator of a Melbourne ACT Therapist peer consultation group since 2015.
+He is an organisers of the Melbourne ACT in the Pub event series, and the 2021, 2022, and 2023 ANZ ACBS Conferences.
 He is passionate about community-building and sharing ACT, CBS, and behaviourism.
-His clinical work has focused on student counselling with areas of special interest in impostor syndrome, identity, and trauma.
-His past research focused on the wellbeing and burnout of psychologists and other human service professionals, and recently on university staff and student experiences of psychosocial safety climate, as well as role engagement and exhaustion.
+His clinical work has focused on tertiary student counselling with areas of special interest in neurodivergence, impostor syndrome, and trauma.
+His research has focused on the wellbeing and burnout of psychologists and other human service professionals, and recently on university staff and student experiences of psychosocial safety climate, as well as role engagement and exhaustion.

 Grant